The Bear (TV series): Release

 The Bear premiered on FX on Hulu in the United States on June 23, 2022, and became available internationally in the Star hub on Disney+.
 The 10-episode second season was released on June 22, 2023.
-Along with other Hulu content, The Bear became available to stream on Disney+ in the United States via the Hulu hub on December 6, 2023.
+Along with other Hulu content, The Bear became available to stream on Disney+ in the U.S. via the Hulu hub on December 6, 2023.
 The third season was released on June 26, 2024.
 The fourth season was released on June 25, 2025.
+A surprise special flashback episode, "Gary", was released on May 5, 2026, on Hulu.
+The fifth season was released on June 25, 2026, on FX on Hulu, with a weekly broadcast on FX beginning the same day, making it the first returning FX on Hulu series to receive a simultaneous broadcast on FX following a change in the latter's programming release strategy.

 Reception

 Critical response

 The Bear has received critical acclaim.
-(Note: Multiple references, including:) On the review aggregation website Rotten Tomatoes, the overall series holds a 93% rating.
+(Note: Multiple references, including:) On the review aggregator website Rotten Tomatoes, the overall series holds a 93% rating, with an average of rated reviews of 8.3/10.
 On Metacritic, which uses a weighted average, the overall series has received a score of 83 out of 100.